 Here are some useful features of microlearning that make it a perfect learning tool for those in the corporate world.

-It Caters for One Learning Objective at a Time
+It Caters to One Learning Objective at a Time

-The best part about microlearning is that it caters for a single learning objective at a time.
+The best part about microlearning is that it caters to a single learning objective at a time.
 Learning objectives determine how a module will help learners and the outcomes of learning about a particular thing.
-This is the exact opposite of what eLearning allows i.e. associating multiple learning objectives with all topics/modules.
+This is the exact opposite of what eLearning allows, i.e., associating multiple learning objectives with all topics/modules.

 It Is Focused On Information that Learners ‘Need to Know’